lucavh/knowledge-base/bayesian-modeling.md

-Bayesian modeling is a powerful approach in statistics and machine learning that employs the principles of Bayesian probability to construct probabilistic models.
+Probabilistic modeling or Bayesian modeling is a powerful approach in statistics and machine learning that employs the principles of Bayesian probability to construct probabilistic models.
 It enables practitioners to incorporate prior beliefs, update those beliefs with new evidence, and make informed predictions and decisions under uncertainty.

-### Foundations of Bayesian Modeling

-- **Bayesian Inference**: Bayesian modeling centers on Bayesian inference, a method for updating beliefs using Bayes' theorem.
-It involves combining prior beliefs (prior probability) with observed data (likelihood) to obtain a posterior probability distribution.
-- **Bayes' Theorem**: Bayes' theorem is the cornerstone of Bayesian modeling.
-It relates the posterior probability of an event to the prior probability and the likelihood of observing the evidence.
-- **Notation**:
-    - `P(A)`: Prior probability of event A.
-    - `P(A|X)`: Posterior probability of event A given evidence X.

 ### Process of Bayesian Modeling

 1. **Specify Prior Beliefs**: Begin by expressing prior beliefs about the parameters or variables of interest.
 These beliefs can be based on domain knowledge or existing data.
 2. **Construct Likelihood**: Formulate a likelihood function that models the probability of observing the given data under different parameter settings.
 3. **Apply Bayes' Theorem**: Combine the prior beliefs and the likelihood using Bayes' theorem to obtain the posterior distribution.
 4. **Update with Evidence**: As new evidence becomes available, the prior beliefs are updated to the posterior beliefs, reflecting the impact of the evidence.
 ### Advantages of Bayesian Modeling

 - **Incorporation of Prior Information**: Bayesian modeling allows for the inclusion of prior knowledge or assumptions about the problem, which can enhance model accuracy.